 What is a Sole Proprietorship?

 A sole proprietorship is a business owned and run by one person.
 Legally, there is no separation between the owner and the business.
-That means the owner is personally responsible for all business debts and liabilities.
+The business is viewed as an extension of the individual owner, meaning that the owner is personally responsible for all the business’s debts, liabilities and any other obligations.

 In Kenya, sole proprietorships are governed under the Business Registration Service (BRS) through the Registration of Business Names Act.